salikadave/freshers-interview-checklist/README.md

 ### 👋🏻 Hey there!

-This repository is a compilation of interview questions for 💻 any student preparing for their first software *internship/job* straight out of college🎓.
+This repository is a compilation of interview questions & resources for 💻 any student preparing for their first software *internship/job* straight out of college🎓.

 If you find this checklist useful , please leave us a ⭐.
 You could also 👁‍🗨 this repository when new questions/resources are added. 😁